This will be the long part.

 of this story to date), The Godfather, Casablanca, and anything by

-TV, which I watch more of than I admit, but just a little: Firefly,
+TV, which I watch more of than I admit: Firefly, Mad Men, FLCL,

-Mad Men, FLCL, House of Cards and all right I admit it Archer!
-God
+House of Cards and all right all right Archer.

 Music, which I sometimes feel I am the only person on the internet

-Food, which is an embarassingly large line-item in my budget: Yes.
+Food, which is an embarrassingly large line-item in my budget: Yes.